-The Company carries the Notes at face value less unamortized discount and issuance costs on its consolidated balance sheet and presents the fair value for disclosure purposes only.
-The estimated fair value of the Notes, based on a market approach at December 31, 2019 was approximately \$505.0 million, which represents a Level 2 valuation.
+The Company carries the Notes at face value less unamortized discount and issuance costs on its consolidated balance sheets and presents the fair value for disclosure purposes only.
+The estimated fair value of the Notes, based on a market approach at December 31, 2020 was approximately \$941.3 million, which represents a Level 2 valuation.
 The estimated fair value was determined based on the actual bids and offers of the Notes in an over-the-counter market on the last trading day of the period.

+During the year ended December 31, 2020, the Company recognized \$22.7 million of interest expense related to the amortization of debt discount and issuance costs and \$0.6 million of coupon interest expense.
 During the year ended December 31, 2019, the Company recognized \$8.4 million of interest expense related to the amortization of debt discount and issuance costs and \$0.2 million of coupon interest expense.

-At December 31, 2019, the remaining life of the Notes is approximately 55 months.
+At December 31, 2020, the remaining life of the Notes was approximately 43 months.